-Underweight positions in Private Debt and Infrastructure relates to outstanding capital calls totalling £50.6m which will continue to be met during 2021/22 and beyond.
-This will be mainly be funded from the allocation to Corporate Bonds.
+Underweight positions in Private Debt, Renewable Infrastructure and Infrastructure relates to outstanding capital calls totalling £117m as at 31 March 2022, which will continue to be met during 2022/23 and beyond.
+Outstanding Capital commitments will be mainly funded from Corporate Bonds and rebalancing of overweight positions in Equity and Multi Asset funds.

-Overweight allocation to cash will be considered for reinvestment or settlement of capital calls.
+Overweight allocation to cash will be also be considered for reinvestment or settlement of capital calls.

-The Fund will continue to have ongoing discussions with the London CIV to progress the transition of assets onto the London CIV platform in accordance with the Ministry of Housing, Communities and Local Government (MHCLG) timelines.
+The Fund will continue to have ongoing discussions with the London CIV to progress the transition of assets onto the London CIV platform in accordance with the Department of Levelling Up, Housing and Communities (DLUHC) formerly known as Ministry of Housing, Communities and Local Government (MHCLG) timelines.